benshimonz/V1/README.md

 ## E-combiner

-An E-combiner combines two or more branches.
-On its left side are entities and on its right side either:
+An E-combiner combines two or more branches (not necessarily of the same quantifier) On its left side are entities and on its right side either:

 * A relationship / a path (optionally preceded by an 'X', crossed arrow, 'O' or 'L')
 * A green rectangle (entity's property limitation / tag)
 * A quantifier

-The right side of the E-combiner is a direct continuation of any of the combined branches.
-The E-combiner is simply a syntactic sugar, and can be used when several branches terminates identically.
+The right side of an E-combiner is a direct continuation of each of the combined branches.
+An E-combiner is simply a syntactic sugar that can be used to save duplication when several branches terminates identically.

+The relationship / property types on an E-combiner's right side should match all the entity types on its left side.

 Here are some examples: